xp-forge/openai/README.md

 Speech to text
 --------------
-To convert audio into text, upload files via the API's *upload()* method, which returns an upload instance.
+To convert audio into text, upload files via the API's *open()* method, which returns an *Upload* instance.
 See https://platform.openai.com/docs/guides/speech-to-text/overview

 ```php
 use com\openai\rest\OpenAIEndpoint;